56kcloud/Training/Docker/kickstart/chapters/alpine.md

     Wait, nothing happened!
 Is that a bug?
 Well, no. These interactive shells will exit after running any scripted commands, unless they are run in an interactive terminal - so for this example to not exit, you need to run:

     ```
-    $docker container run -it alpine /bin/sh
+    $ docker container run -it alpine /bin/sh
     ```

 You are now inside the container shell and you can try out a few commands like `ls -l`, `uname -a` and others.
 Exit out of the container by giving the `exit` command.

-5. Ok, now it's time to see the `docker contianer ps` or the shortcut `docker ps` command.
-The `docker ps` command shows you all containers that are currently running.
+5. Ok, now it's time to see the `docker container ls` or the shortcut `docker ps` command.
+The `docker container ls` command shows you all containers that are currently running.

     ```
-    $ docker container ps
+    $ docker container ls
     CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
     ```

 6. Since no containers are running, you see a blank line.
-Let's try a more useful variant: `docker container ps -a`
+Let's try a more useful variant: `docker container ls -a`

     ```
-    $ docker container ps -a
+    $ docker container ls -a
     CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS                      PORTS               NAMES
     36171a5da744        alpine              "/bin/sh"                5 minutes ago       Exited (0) 2 minutes ago                        fervent_newton
     a6a9d46d0b2f        alpine              "echo 'hello from alp"   6 minutes ago       Exited (0) 6 minutes ago                        lonely_kilby